Set Up an ODBC Driver (Windows Systems)

 You use an ODBC connection by calling the execute_query part, which is located in process nodes.
 However, you must first install the ODBC driver, then create a system DSN (data source name), and then configure the LogicNets part.

-To use an ODBC connection you must first install the Oracle ODBC driver, using the same bit version as the executable you will use it with; for example, if you use a 32-bit logicnets.exe you would need to install the 32-bit ODBC driver.
-Currently, all LogicNets executables are 32-bit, so the instructions below will focus on the 32-bit ODBC driver.
+To use an ODBC connection you must first install the Oracle ODBC driver, using the same bit version as the executable you will use it with; for example, if you use a 32-bit logicnets.exe (for LogicNets versions up to Release 8.0) you need to install the 32-bit ODBC driver.
+For LogicNets versions of Release 8.1 or higher, you need to use the 64-bit version.

 To download the driver, go to the following link: http://www.oracle.com/technetwork/topics/winsoft-085727.html